 Natural disasters such as a flood, wildfire, blizzard, hurricane, tornado, earthquake, or heat wave can also put stress on you and your pet.
 Even a long-term power outage due to a natural disaster could have an effect, even if you are not directly impacted by whatever interrupted the electricity transmission.

 There are many reasons why you may need to leave the area.
 But, as a responsible pet owner, you must also take responsibility to provide for your companion animal.
-We’ve all had our hearts broken by stories of people who left their home and left their pet to die.
+We’ve all had our hearts broken by stories of people who left their homes and left their pets to die.
 This can be avoidable with some advance planning.
 After the disaster hits, it is too late to get ready.

 Whether you stay at home with your companions (called “sheltering in place”) or evacuate (sometimes called “bugging out”), a good emergency plan is to have enough supplies available for a minimum of three days.
-That means having some food, water, dietary supplements, first aid kit, and other items in storage beforehand.
+That means having some food, water, dietary supplements, a first aid kit, and other items in storage beforehand.
 These items plus towels or blankets, food/water bowls, and spare leash and collar can be stored in pet carriers or crates, so everything is in one place.